 The only thing harder to fathom than a world now without David Bowie in it, is David Bowie existing in the first place.
 Our getting to meet David Bowie somehow feels like a fortuitous cosmic accident.
 A consummate artist turned cultural icon, Bowie always seemed to cultivate a sense of the supernatural.

-He appeared to be a benevolent, shape-shifting alien, transported here to enlighten earthlings on their own humanity.
+He appeared to be a benevolent, shape-shifting alien, transported here to enlighten earthlings about their own humanity.
 The Man Who Fell To Earth.
 A Starman, waiting in the sky.
 He liked to come and meet us, but knew he’d blow our minds.

 Born David Robert Jones in Brixton, South London in 1947, music industry politics led him to eventually abandon his birth name.
 Appreciating the spike of Mick Jagger’s surname, he redubbed his own after a fixed-blade fighting knife.
 Bowie’s blade proved long, plus powerful enough to deeply penetrate popular culture, while utilizing its sharpness to peel back layers of persona like an onion.